jorgechang/3DWGAN/README.md

 ## Usage 💡

-To train a model on point clouds sampled from 3D shapes, you need to download the dataset, which can be found in this [repository](https://github.com/square-1111/3D-Point-Cloud-Modeling) and place it inside the data folder.
+To train a model on point clouds sampled from 3D shapes, you need to download the dataset, which can be found in this [repository](https://github.com/square-1111/3D-Point-Cloud-Modeling) and place it inside a folder named data in the root directory.
+It is also necessary to create three folders inside the weights folder: autoencoder, generator, and discriminator.

 To train a model on single-class point clouds sampled from 3D shapes:
 * Wasserstein GAN (WGAN)